AlisaBelyakova/math-game-test/README.md

 - explore the project at *localhost:3000*

-✅ Find count of requests made by your client on the home pathe '/'
+✅ Find a count of requests made by your client on the home pathe '/'

-✅ Find simple calculator at '/math'
+✅ Find a simple calculator at '/math'

-✅ Find Game of Life at '/game'.
+✅ Find the Game of Life at '/game'.
 If you would like to learn more about game, read [this article](https://en.wikipedia.org/wiki/Conway's_Game_of_Life).